broeneatsdinner/Dinner-Lab-Wiki/Error-and-Exception-Handeling.md

     Registers `shutdownFunction()` with PHP.

 #### Throwing Exceptions
-To throw an exception, create a new `DinnerLabException` object with the following parameters and throw it.
+To throw an exception, create a new `Exception` object with the following parameters and throw it.
 ```
-DinnerLabException(
+/**
-string $message [optional] The Exception message to throw.
+ * string $message [optional] The message to throw of exception.
-int $code [optional] The Exception code (these are not currently used in Dinner Lab, but would be used to categorize errors)
+ * int $code [optional] The Exception code, which is interpreted by DinnerLabException::catchException()
-int $severity [optional] The severity level of the exception (these are PHP ERROR
+ *                      as PHP ERROR severity.
+So you can throw exceptions that can be ignored.
-     * @param string $filename [optional] The filename where the exception is thrown.
+ * Exception $previous [optional] The previous exception used for the exception chaining.
-     * @param int $lineno [optional] The line number where the exception is thrown.
+ */
-     * @param Exception $previous [optional] The previous exception used for the exception chaining.
+new Exception($message, $code, $previous);
 ```

-Here's an example exception from `DatabaseFactory->getConnection()`:
+Here's an example exception from `DatabaseFactory::getConnection()`:
 ```
 $this->database = new mysqli($dbhost, $dbuser, $dbpassword, $dbname);
 if ($this->database->connect_error) {
-    throw new DinnerLabException('Unable to connect to MySQL server on '.$dbhost.': '.$this->database->connect_error, 1045, E_ERROR, __FILE__, __LINE__);
+    throw new Exception('Unable to connect to MySQL server on '.$dbhost.': '.$this->database->connect_error, 1045);
 }
 ```
-This throws a new DinnerLabException, which if not caught by calling code, will be caught by `DinnerLabException::catchException()`
+This throws a new Exception, which if not caught by calling code, will be caught by `DinnerLabException::catchException()`

 #### Triggering an Error